Connect with others who understand.

 How Is High Blood Pressure Treated?

-If you’re living with AMD, your doctor will encourage you to reach a healthy blood pressure level.
+If you’re living with AMD, your doctor will work with you to reach a healthy blood pressure level.
 They’ll likely recommend making lifestyle changes that support your heart and eye health.
 For example, smoking raises blood pressure, which raises your risk of AMD.
 Quitting smoking helps prevent your AMD from getting worse and also boosts your overall health.

 Other lifestyle changes you can make to control your blood pressure levels include: